View Categories

 • Instead of decreasing corruption, prohibition became a basis for corruption and black marketing in public life.

-• The problem of adulterated and methanol related consumption of liquor increases.
+• The issue of adulterated and methanol-related alcohol consumption rises.

-• It may lead to consumption of other unregulated drinks and drugs like taadi and mahua.
+• This could potentially result in the consumption of other unregulated beverages and drugs like taadi and mahua.

 • An additional expenditure in terms of investment in the personnel required to implement prohibition.